-Lea rning Outcome - The learner will: Asses sment Criterion - The learner can: 1 Identify performance and bring directly to the attention of the team member concerned.
+Las maine Outroms The learness will A anneat Criterian The Jacobs Lea rning Outcome - The learner will: Asses ssment Criterion - The learner can: 1 Identify performance and bring directly to the attention of the team member concerned.
 1.1 Inspect work undertaken by team members and establish performance against project and/or organisational requirements.
-1.2 Advise team members of possible non- compliances of work undertaken whilst conforming with organisational personnel procedures.
+1.2 Advise team members of possible non-compliances of work undertaken whilst conforming with organisational personnel procedures.
 1.3 Acknowledge good performance and provide related feedback to team members.
 1.4 Explain why it is important to acknowledge good performance with team members.
 1.5 Explain why it is important to promptly identify poor performance.
 1.6 Explain why poor performance of a team member should be brought promptly and directly to their attention.
-2 Provide team members with the opportunity to discuss actual or 2.1 Facilitate discussions with team members about any issues affecting their performance.
-2 2.2 Describe typical types of team member problems arising from work-related and/or personal factors.
+2 Provide team members with the opportunity to discuss actual or potential problems affecting their performance.
+2.1 Facilitate discussions with team members about any issues affecting their performance.
+2.2 Describe typical types of team member problems arising from work-related and/or personal factors.
 2.3 Explain the methods and techniques used to encourage and enable members to talk frankly about their problems.
 2.4 Explain why it is important to provide opportunities for team members to discuss problems.
 2.5 Agree with team members a course of action which is appropriate, timely and effective.

-Lea rning Outcome - The learner will: Asses sment Criterion - The learner can: 3 Agree with team members a course of action which is appropriate, timely and effective.
+3 Agree with team members a course of action which is appropriate, timely and effective.
 3.1 Identify and discuss possible courses of action that meet the needs (where possible) of the individual and the organisation.
 3.2 Make recommendations to the team member to develop and improve their work performance.

-3.3 Confirm a course of action with the team member which conforms to organisational procedures.
+Learning Outcome - The learner will: Assessment Criterion - The learner can: 3.3 Confirm a course of action with the team member which conforms to organisational procedures.
 3.4 Explain how to identify any problems which team members may be experiencing.
 3.5 Describe how to devise appropriate responses to team member problems.
 3.6 Describe the methods used to make recommendations for improvements and development of individuals and the team.
 4 Ensure team members are aware of information regarding disciplinary and grievance procedures.
-4.1 Discuss issues that may give rise to disciplinary and grievance procedures through team briefings. procedures.
+4.1 Discuss issues that may give rise to disciplinary and grievance procedures through team briefings.
 4.2 Give reasons for maintaining confidentiality when dealing with disciplinary and grievance procedures.
 4.3 Explain who may and may not receive information from disciplinary and/or grievance procedures.
-4.4 Describe the possible consequences should the wrong people be informed, in regards to: - the organisation - individual's rights equality and diversitydevelopment opportunities.
+4.4 Describe the possible consequences should the wrong people be informed, in regards to: - the organisation - individual's rights - equality and diversity - development opportunities.
 4.5 Describe methods used to keep records of issues that may give rise to disciplinary and grievance procedures that have been discussed in team meetings.